NBKelly/2022_AdventOfCode/README.md

 This is mostly the same procedure, you just move all your state changes into the handler for ```forward``` - ```up``` and ```down``` only change your aim.

 ### Day 03: Binary Diagnostic
+#### Summary
+Find the consensus between two strings, and then build a character table from those strings.

 #### Part One

 1. Find the consensus between a set of strings.